s175573/RFU/README.md

-# RFU
-Repertoire Functional Units
+# Trimer-based TCR embedding and Repertoire Functional Units

-Codebase and associated files to implement the RFU method.
+This repository provides the codebase and associated files to implement the RFU method.
+Functions are designed to run in R console.